 After paying a visit to the local market recently, I queued to pay for some essential ingredients for the evenings cooking.
 As I waited in line I discovered the pulses section in the corner of my eye.

 I noticed the quinoa and took a quick wander across to learn more about this food.

-Finding out exactly what keen-wah, if that makes it any easier to pronounce, is and the endless possibilities for breakfast, lunch and dinner menus set my my brain into overdrive.
+Finding out exactly what keen-wah, (if that makes it any easier to pronounce) has endless possibilities for breakfast, lunch and dinner menu's that have set my my brain into overdrive.
 I just wish I had known about this wonder-food before now.
-Time to do a bit of research online and then I'm off to the kitchen...
+Time to do a bit of research online and then I'm off to the kitchen again.